Stephen V. Harkness: Philanthropy

 After Stephen's death, his widow Anna M. Harkness established the Commonwealth Fund, a foundation dedicated to the improvement of healthcare.
 Under the guidance of their second son, Edward Harkness, the foundation made charitable gifts totaling more than $129 million, the equivalent of $3.1 billion in 2023 dollars.
 The fund was a major benefactor of the New York Public Library.
 Another gift established the Metropolitan Museum of Art's collection of ancient Egyptian art.

-In 1930, Stephen's son Edward Harkness established the Harkness Fellowships and the Pilgrim Trust in the UK with an endowment of just over two million pounds, "prompted by his admiration for what Great Britain had done in the 1914-18 war and, by his ties of affection for the land from which he drew his descent."
+In 1925, Stephen's son Edward Harkness established the Harkness Fellowships and then in 1930 the Pilgrim Trust in the UK with an endowment of just over two million pounds, "prompted by his admiration for what Great Britain had done in the 1914-18 war and, by his ties of affection for the land from which he drew his descent."
 The current priorities of the trust are preservation, places of worship, and social welfare.

 Other grants funded educational and medical needs such as: Harkness House, a student cooperative in Oberlin College; St Salvator's Hall at the University of St Andrews; Harkness Chapel at Connecticut College; Butler Library at Columbia University as well as the original portions of the Columbia University Medical Center (Mrs. Harkness, in memory of her husband, helped fund the hospital's Harkness Pavilion).
 Undergraduate dormitories and buildings at Brown University, Harvard University, Yale University, and Connecticut College were built through Harkness philanthropy.
 At Yale, Harkness-donated buildings include the Memorial Quadrangle, Harkness Tower, and William L. Harkness Hall.
 Edward Harkness also made the gifts that established the Yale School of Drama and erected its theatre.

 Harkness funds went to several boarding schools, fostering introducing the revolutionary Harkness table method of instruction, starting with Phillips Exeter Academy, and spreading to St. Paul's School, The Lawrenceville School, and Kingswood-Oxford School in West Hartford, Connecticut.
 Harkness also gave to Taft School, The Hill School, and Phillips Academy.

 Harkness' sons Charles and Edward, along with their cousin William L. Harkness, also helped found and sustain The Third Society in 1883 at Yale.
 This was later known as Wolf's Head Society.
 (Their Yale classes were: William, 1881; Charles, 1883; Edward, 1897.)
 The Harkness family donated funds for the society's second hall, on York Street, New Haven, Connecticut.